How to help your child stand out

 It doesn’t matter if your child is applying for a job, an apprenticeship, a university or college place, training or an internship – the bottom line is always the same: they’re more likely to get the interview if their application stands out from others and they’ll get the place if they are likeable and impress their interviewer.

 It’s personality that differentiates one person from another.
 Positive, proactive, committed, resilient individuals make good students and great employees – they’re quick to learn, quick to forgive and pleasant to be around.
 And that makes them attractive.

-Preparation is key; nothing beats preparation in improving confidence.
-Here are our top five ways to help your children prepare for their future, while they’re at home.
+Preparation is key: nothing beats preparation in improving confidence.
+Here are our top five ways to help your teen prepare for their future, while they’re at home.

 We’re here to keep parents of teens up-to-date on all things teen related so sign up to our fortnightly newsletter if you’d like to stay in the loop.

 1. Listen to Ted talks

 An absolute blessing if your child has a short attention span.
 Most Ted Talks are around 15 minutes long, covering diverse subject ranges from science to business to global issues and feature some of the most eloquent, thought-leaders of our times.
 It’s a great place for your child to develop their interests without a huge time commitment.